 While the federal Safe Routes to School program is funded through the Federal Highway Administration, schools and schools districts are critical partners in the success of Safe Routes to School programs.
 Federal and state education laws often affect interest in and institutional support for Safe Routes to School initiatives.
 Things like school wellness policies (which are required by the federal Child Nutrition and WIC Reauthorization Act of 2004), physical activity guidelines, and siting schools within neighborhoods can help build a supportive environment for Safe Routes to School.

 The primary federal legislation governing education is the Elementary and Secondary Education Act (or the No Child Left Behind Act).
 This legislation was due for reconsideration in 2008, but Congress was not able to come to agreement.
-It is unclear when Congress will take up the bill at this point.
+It is on the agenda for this Congress to address.
 The Safe Routes to School National Partnership works in partnership with the National Coalition for Promoting Physical Activity to monitor progress on the reauthorization and to identify opportunities to strengthen physical activity in schools, including through Safe Routes to School.

 During the 2009-2010 Congressional session, we worked with coalitions to ensure that a portion of the American Recovery and Reinvestment Act of 2009 (ARRA) economic stimulus could be used for Safe Routes to School and bicycle/pedestrian projects.
 Along with coalition partners, we demonstrated the need for including funding for bicycle and pedestrian projects—including Safe Routes to School—in ARRA.
 We continue to monitor states’ usage of these funds, and should another economic stimulus opportunity arise, will advocate that a portion of transportation stimulus funds be dedicated to bicycling and walking projects.